Crabbet Arabian Stud: Horses

 For the average Arabian horse owner, horses with Crabbet ancestry are noted for athletic ability, attractive appearance, and good dispositions.
 They are popular in under saddle classes and seen in many equestrian disciplines, both those limited to Arabians and those open to all breeds.
 The particular virtues of Crabbet horses—sound, athletic conformation, good movement, solid temperament and performance ability—show up especially well in under saddle competition, and particularly in the Arabian-dominated field of endurance riding, highlighted by 100-mile competitions such as the Tevis Cup in the USA and the Australian Quilty 100-Mile Endurance Ride.
 Crabbet breeding is also popular in the "Sport Horse" disciplines such as Dressage and show jumping, for which the Arabian Horse Association now sponsors a National Championship.

-Thus, the modern Arabian of Crabbet ancestry can be seen in the backyard of the single horse owner, on rugged wilderness terrain, or at the highest levels of national performance competition.
+Property

+Today the western half of Crabbet Park and Burleys Wood, a largely intervening wood, much reduced, including by motorway, is a residential development which makes up part of the Pound Hill neighbourhood of Crawley, West Sussex.
+Many of the roads have equestrianism names, or names reflecting the previous owners of the land.

+Crabbet Manor

+The Blunt family (and to include one generation prior, that of a female ancestor, the Gale family), of whom Wilfred was the primogeniture heir, inherited the manor and forests of Worth including Crabbet Park House, erected in Queen Anne Style, since the year 1698.
+The house was later bought by Lady Wentworth and passed to her daughter Lady Winifred Tryon, who sold it; today, it is an office block and its royal tennis court has been restored.